JhonatanGuzmanAndEndava/PHP-MySQL-Apache/README.md

 ## Getting Started

-You need to install and configurate necessary tools.
+You need to install and configure necessary tools.
 These instructions are **just for Windows users**

 Please download software here: